MMettille/pet-hotel-backend/README.md

 `npm start` to run the client application.
 Build the HTTP API until all of the functionality of the Client App is working:

    - All 11 jest tests are passing (see below)
-   [HALF DONE] Loading the page shows Pets and Pet Owners in the table.
+   [DONE] Loading the page shows Pets and Pet Owners in the table.
    [DONE] User can add a new Pet Owner (and see error validations).
    [DONE] User can add new Pets, associated with pet owners (and see error validations).
    - User can check in a pet and see the timestamp on the table.